anonymoussubmissions94/CIKM2022_submission/README.md

 * Run ```merge_predictions.py``` to get the final results of ```event_type_detection.sh```.

 #### Evaluation with Unlinked Sub-events
 * Run ```main.py``` to extract events from Wikipedia articles of events given predicted ACE-ontology event types.
-The results will be stored in the evaluation/unlinked_sub-events.
+The results will be stored in evaluation/unlinked_sub-events folder